-Cheetah VS Lion: Comparing 2 of Africa’s Largest Cats
+Cheetah VS Lion: Comparing 2 of Africa’s Big Cats

 The cheetah VS lion, two of Africa’s most iconic big cats reign supreme.
 While both are apex predators in their own right, they possess strikingly different physical attributes, hunting strategies and social structures.
-At Inverdoorn Private Game Reserve, we are privileged to observe these magnificent creatures in their natural habitat, allowing us to appreciate the unique traits that set them apart.
+At Inverdoorn Private Game Reserve, we are privileged to observe these magnificent big cats in the Karoo, allowing us to appreciate the unique traits that set them apart.

 Physical Differences: Speed vs Strength